turingschool/mod-0-curriculum/front-end/arrays.md

 ## Practice

 Create a new project (aka directory).
-Make 1 file - `arrays.rb`.
+Make 1 file - `arrays.js`.
 In that file:
 - Declare a variable that stores an Array of at least 4 Strings.
-- Declare a variable that stores an Array of at least 4 Integers.
-- Declare a variable that stores an Array of at least 4 Floats.
+- Declare a variable that stores an Array of at least 4 Numbers.
 - Declare a variable that stores an Array of at least 4 Booleans.
 - [_Intentionally open-ended_] Demonstrate your understanding of index positions in this file.
 You can write an explanation, provide some examples with the Arrays you've created, or anything else.